 5. Plant, Flower Sales

 Another fundraising idea for your youth sports sport is to contact local nurseries or garden centers.
-See what they offer for fundraising opportunites or donations.
+See what they offer for fundraising opportunities or donations.
 These can include seasonal plants (like Poinsettias around the holidays) or spring flowers.
 Some centers might even offer gift cards players can sell to help raise money.

 6. Gift Card/Discount Card Sales to Local Restaurants